tidy-finance/website/docs/34_value_and_bivariate.md

-# Bivariate Sorts: Value
+# Value and bivariate sorts

-This section extends univariate portfolio sorts to bivariate sorts which simply means that we assign stocks to portfolios based on two characteristics.
+This chapter extends univariate portfolio sorts to bivariate sorts which simply means that we assign stocks to portfolios based on two characteristics.
 Bivariate sorts are regularly used in the academic asset pricing literature.
 Yet, some scholars also use sorts with three grouping variables.
 Conceptually, portfolio sorts are easily applicable in higher dimensions.

 We form portfolios on firm size and the book-to-market ratio.
 To calculate book-to-market ratios, accounting data is required which necessitates additional steps during portfolio formation.
 In the end, we demonstrate how to form portfolios on two sorting variables using so-called independent and dependent portfolio sorts.

 ## Data preparation

-The current section relies on this set of packages.
+The current chapter relies on this set of packages.

 ```r
 library(tidyverse)